pu2clr/BFO/README.md

 ## SI5351 Calibration

 You might need calibrate your si5351 to get more precision during signal generation.
-To do that you can use the si5351_calibration.ino sketch that comes with [si5351 Library for Arduino](https://github.com/etherkit/Si5351Arduino).
+To do that you can use the si5351_calibration.ino sketch that comes with [the Si5351 library for Arduino](https://github.com/etherkit/Si5351Arduino).
 Click [here](https://github.com/etherkit/Si5351Arduino#calibration) to see more about si5351 calibration.
 You can also try watch [this Portuguese video] (https://youtu.be/BJ83uvDcfIo) that show how to calibrate the si5351.
 Another video about si5351 calibration can be watch [here (Homebrew 80/40m SSB/CW Rig - #7a Si5351 Calibration)](https://youtu.be/fJ_3z2IAjKg).

 The line code bellow shows the correction factor found during this project.